shamshubham/mapty/README.md

 ## 🚀 Deploy on Vercel

 Deploying your Next.js app is a breeze with the Vercel Platform, created by the team behind Next.js.

-For more details on deployment, check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment).

----

-Feel free to customize this README to fit your specific project needs and add any additional sections you find relevant.
-Enjoy tracking your activities with Mapty!